caetera/FlashIDA/Installation.md

 ## Thermo instrument API (iAPI)

-Instrument API is necessary for the software to work, you will need to obtain the iAPI libraries to build the software and the license the iAPI to run the software on your instrument
+Instrument API is necessary for the software to work, you will need to obtain the iAPI libraries to build the software and license the iAPI to run the software on your instrument

 The complete procedure is described in the [Tune 3.4 Update Overview](http://www.planetorbitrap.com/uploads/PlanetOrbitrapA2463.pdf), slides 51 - 58.